aerospike/kubernetes-operator/docs/Aerospike-access-control.md

 ## Remove a Role

-Remove the desired role from `roles` list under `aerospikeAccessControl`.
+Remove the desired role from the `roles` list under `aerospikeAccessControl`.
 Also remove this role from the `roles` list of all the users.

 Remove the `profiler` role.